Jacopo Bacci: Club career

 Having played the 2021–22 season in the Primavera squad, Jacopo Bacci made his professional debut for Calcio Padova on the 24 April 2022 along with his under-19 captain Jacopo Gasparini, replacing Ronaldo during a 2–1 home Serie C loss to Virtus Verona.

 He subsequently became a stable member of the professional group, with whom he left for the subsequent training session in France, with RC Lens.

+On 31 August 2023, Bacci moved to Empoli on a two-year loan, where he was initially assigned to their Under-19 squad.

+Bacci made his Serie A debut for Empoli's senior squad on 2 February 2025 in a 1–4 loss to Juventus.